LiferayCloud/magnet/CONTRIBUTING.md

 ### Documentation

-Please update the docs accordingly so that there are no discrepencies between the code and the documentation.
+Please update the docs accordingly so that there are no discrepancies between the code and the documentation.

 ### Developing